Govindarajan-D/JS-apps/README.md

 ##JS-Apps
-	This repository contains the various JS plugins created by me.
+	This repository contains the various JS files created by me.